ungaunga/ihris-documentation/docs/last-mile_initiative/lmi-administrative-documentation.rst

 | John || Medical Student
 |}

 Now, by defining the main roles for users of your system and assigning users to those roles, you have a much easier system to manage and users will automatically inherit all privileges given to their role(s).
 Of course, some users will have multiple roles.
 You can also assign specific privileges to users in special cases.
 Now, let's take this process one step further.
 While it may not seem necessary in this simple example, as your system grows, you will likely end up with a large number of different roles.
 Very often, certain roles can be defined as a combination of other roles.
-In our example, a Data Manager oversees the Data Assistants and, therefore, should have all of their privileges ''plus'' some additional privileges.
+In our example, a Data Manager oversees the Data Assistants and, therefore, should have all of their privileges *plus*  some additional privileges.
 So, let's redesign our roles slightly to show how this might work.

 {| cellspacing=0 cellpadding=5